VakeDomen/core_api_client/README.md

 ## Contributing

-We would love for you to contribute to `core_api_rust_client` and help make it even better than it is today!
+We would love for you to contribute to `core_api_client` and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 ### Issues and Bugs